Nixuge/Single-GPU-Passthrough/Global/hooks.md

 ```

-# Shutdown script
+## Shutdown script
-This is the script to be used when stopping the VM.
-[Mostly taken from joeknock90's guide](https://github.com/joeknock90/Single-GPU-Passthrough#start-script)<br>
+This script is going to be used when stopping the VM. [still joeknock90's guide](https://github.com/joeknock90/Single-GPU-Passthrough#start-script)<br>

 Put the following script in `/etc/libvirt/hooks/qemu.d/{VM Name}/release/end/revert.sh` and configure it to your needs
 ```sh